chisOnGitHub/chisongithub.github.io/README.md

 To install, click this link, copy it, and add it as a repo on Scarlet.

+# Features:

+- Automatic updates to IPA Library so you don't have to link everytime.
+- Apps constantly being updated.
+- Apps being constantly added.
+- Fast downloads.

 # Sideloading Apps supported:

 Scarlet ✅